vmware/vmware-aria-operations-integration-sdk/README.md

 `Collector/Group`, make sure that a cloud proxy collector is selected.
 Click `VALIDATE CONNECTION` to test the connection.
 It should return successfully, then click `ADD`.

 By default, a collection will run every 5 minutes.
-The first collection should happen immediately, however newly-created objects cannot have metrics, properties, and events added to them.
+The first collection should happen immediately.
+However, newly-created objects cannot have metrics, properties, and events added to them.
 After the second collection, approximately five minutes later, the objects' metrics, properties, and events should appear.
 These can be checked by navigating to ** Environment &rarr; Object Browser &rarr; All Objects** and expanding the Adapter and associated object types and object.